Contact:

 Retention systems in concrete demolition and special deconstruction

-In concrete demolition, planned separation and gripping processes are paramount—consistent with best practice in concrete demolition and deconstruction.
+In concrete demolition, planned separation and gripping processes are paramount – consistent with best practice in concrete demolition and deconstruction.
 While the tool cuts or breaks the structure, the retention system ensures that released parts are held, guided, or set down in a defined manner.
 This applies to load-bearing components as well as secondary elements that are mobilized by vibration, cutting, or splitting forces.
+Coordination between machine operation and rigging, including defined hand signals or radio procedures, further stabilizes the workflow.

 Concrete demolition shears: holding components in a controlled way